 Like the just-right bow on a gift, a Christmas tree topper can really set the tone for your entire evergreen.
-And there's only one, so it's important to choose wisely.
+And there's only one, so it's important to choose wisely and take the time to really think about what topper works best for your decor style.
 As with so many things when it comes to holiday decor, you have to decide between traditional and what feels fresh and of-the-moment.
-These six Christmas tree topper ideas will take you from classic to modern and back again.
+These eight Christmas tree topper ideas will take you from classic to modern and back again.

 2. Don't forget about the gold star.